 Water meter sizes and Capital Facility fees including the San Diego County Water Authority fees are calculated based on acreage and estimated usage.
 Fees are adjusted annually.
 The timing of Capital Facility Fees payments are determined by Vallecitos Resolution 1441.
 Inspection Deposits (page 4, section 3.1) must be paid prior to the installation of services.

 Water services, meters and sewer laterals are to be installed by private contractors and at the expense of the property owner.
 Private contractors must have a Class A: General Engineering Contractor, C36: Plumbing Contractor; or a C42: Sanitation System Contractor and the work must be inspected by Vallecitos Water District personnel.
-A quote for installation by the District’s construction crew may be requested for up to two services.
-Installations by District personnel will be scheduled around current workload.

 How do I activate existing water or sewer services on my property?